Table of Contents

 Student Dormitories

-- Student dorms are the most affordable option for students
+- Student dorms are the cheapest housing option for students

-- Rooms are basic but include essential facilities
+- Rooms are simple but have basic facilities

-- Main challenge: There is a high waiting list, so students must apply early
+- Main problem: long waiting list, so apply early

-- Best for students who want a low-cost and simple living option
+- Best for students who want low-cost and simple living

 Shared Apartments (WG)

-- This is the most popular choice among students in Cologne
+- Most popular housing option for students in Cologne

-- Great for making friends and social living
+- Good for social life and making friends

-- Many students prefer WG because it balances comfort and affordability
+- Many students choose this because it is affordable and comfortable

 Private Apartments